by Ana Hoffman 103 comments

 They are looking for the HOW.

-My informational post certainly does explain what SEO is, but leaves my readers looking for posts on HOW to actually apply SEO on their websites.
+My informational post certainly does explain what SEO is, but leaves my readers looking for posts on HOW to actually apply SEO to their websites.

 And most likely, they’ll be looking for that additional information elsewhere.